ben-n93/geojson-shave/README.md

 $ geojson-shave roads.geoson
 ```

-Alterntatively you can specify the number of decimal points you want the coordiantes truncuated to:
+Alternatively you can specify the number of decimal points you want the coordinates truncuated to:

 ```
 $ geojson-shave roads.geojson -d 3